department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit an inquiry/Conversation guide: Veterans.md

 > Screen: Tell us your question

 * Okay, what is this asking you to type in?
-  * Do you have any hesitations about freely typing in a question here?
+  * Do you have any hesitations about typing in your question here?
+* Can you tell me how you would answer this next question?
+   * Can you choose more than 1 option in this list?
 * If you needed to upload a document with your question, can you tell me what you would do first?
    * Are you familiar with uploading a document online?

-Okay, let's go ahead and click `Continue`.
+Okay, let's pretend like we filled in our question and click `Continue`.

+Now it's filled in.
+We can click `Continue` again.

 #### Things to watch for:
 * Are they hesitant about writing their question free-text?